sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 Follow this [link](Create%20a%20Linux%20VM%20with%20IoT%20Edge.md) if you are planning to test the Public Safety template using a cloud VM and a simulated stream

 Follow this [link](Deploy_IoT_Edge_Lva_Gateway_modules_NUC.md) if you have a real computer such as an Intel NUC and a `ONVIF` Camera to run the edge analytics modules

-## Prepare the data directory on the Edge gateway

-In this reference implementation, we are keeping some configuration under the directory /data/storage

-Using the `ssh` connection (PuTTY):

-[TODO: The data/media and data/storage directories already exist in the Linux VM, this is not necessary]

-[TODO: Creating the state.json file?
-Steps mention copying it but there's no instructions on configuring it.]

-* create a root directory named data `mkdir /data`
-* navigate to it and create 2 child directories `/data/media` and `/data/storage`
-* Change the mode to read/write to the entire directory `chmod -R 777 /data`
-* Copy the state.json file into storage
-  * If you are on a Windows machine, use pscp from a command terminal on your machine `pscp.exe state.json [username]@[IP Address]:/data/storage/state.json`
-  * If you are on a Mac/Linux machine, use scp from a command terminal on your machine `scp state.json [username]@[IP Address]:/data/storage/state.json`

 ## Configure the desire properties and instantiate the Cameras in IoT Central